 8. Loosen the slip nuts

-Unscrew the two slip nuts connecting the overflow pipe to both the 90 degree joints.
+Unscrew the two slip nuts connecting the overflow pipe to the 90-degree joints at either end.
 Remember that these slip nuts are the only thing holding the overflow pipe on.
 Make sure your bucket is ready to catch the filth that may overflow when the pipe is tipped.

 Most slip nuts can be removed by hand, especially if they’re made of PVC.
 Some slip nuts will have to be removed with pliers.
 Be careful not to overwork the slip nuts or you could strip or damage them.
 Try to loosen the slip nuts with the pliers just enough so they can be turned by hand.